bootscore/bs-cookie-settings/README.md

             blocks: [
               {
                 title: 'Cookie usage',
                 description: 'We use cookies to ensure the basic functionalities of the website and to enhance your online experience.
 You can choose for each category to opt-in/out whenever you want.
-For more details relative to cookies and other sensitive data, please read the full <a href="#yourprivacypolicy" class="cc-link">privacy policy</a>.'
+For more details relative to cookies and other sensitive data, please read the full <a href="#yourprivacypolicy" class="cc-link">Privacy Policy</a>.'
               }, {
                 title: 'Necessary',
                 description: 'These cookies are essential for the proper functioning of my website.
 Without these cookies, the website would not work properly',